-The National Shooting Association (NSA) has its activities focused on assisting the busy but enthusiastic hunter and/or sport-shooter who cannot always participate in the usual structured activities presented by other highly respected hunting and sports-shooting associations in South Africa.
-NSA members participate in NSA hunting and sports-shooting related activities as their time allows them, and where it is easiest for them to partake in said activities.
+The National Shooting Association (NSA) has its activities focused on assisting the busy but enthusiastic hunter and/or sport shooter who cannot always participate in the usual structured activities presented by other highly respected hunting and sports shooting associations in South Africa.
+NSA members participate in NSA hunting and sports shooting related activities as their time allows them, and where it is easiest for them to partake in said activities.

 In this capacity NSA may award its members with dedicated hunter and/or dedicated sports-person status.
-NSA’s Dedicated Award Scheme conforms to the prescripts of the Firearms Control Act of 2000 and has formaly been approved by the Central Firearms Registry (SAPS) (see the link to Dedicated Status - left side Menu).
+NSA’s Dedicated Award Scheme, under which our dedicated courses are presented, conforms to the prescripts of the Firearms Control Act of 2000 and has formally been approved by the Central Firearms Registry (SAPS).

 NSA offers applicable assistance to its members in matters pertaining applications for firearm licences, and applicably issue endorsement for all firearm licence applications as and when members apply for same.

 NSA is internationally affiliated to the National Rifle Association in the USA (NRA-USA).

 Our official communications are per Newsletter posted on the website with an Email to members informing them of the post.

 NSA does not have branches and we interact with our members on an individual basis (we strictly do not communicate with our members through third parties).
 We have no recruiting offices or officers.

 Our members represent all nationalities and ethnic groups in this country – we are strictly a-political

 Our stance on hunting ethics is conservative.
 We believe in adhering to the legal principle in all of our actions and activities.
 If our actions and activities cannot stand the test of the court we will not do it, or support it, and we absolutely expect the same of our members !

 Junior members (≤20) = R150 / 12 months; no entry fee